AurelienNioche/ActiveInferenceBall/README.md

 ### The 'true' generative model

 The 'true' generative model is a Gaussian Process with a squared exponential kernel.

-# Modelling the 'true' ball force as a GP with a squared exponential kernel

 We assume that the force of the ball is a Gaussian process with a squared exponential kernel.
-The kernel is defined as follows:
+The kernel is defined a regular squared exponential kernel:
 $$
 k(x, x') = \alpha^2 \exp\left(-\frac{1}{2l^2} (x - x')^2\right)
 $$
 where $\alpha$ is the amplitude and $l$ is the length scale.
-We assume that the ball is pushed at the beginning of the game, and that the force is constant throughout the game.
-The force is sampled from a Gaussian process with the above kernel.
-The mean of the Gaussian process is a cosine function with a period of $2\pi/6$ and an amplitude of $0.5$.
-The mean is shifted by $5$ units to the right.
-The variance of the Gaussian process is $\sigma^2 = k(x, x)$.
-The following figure shows the mean and the variance of the Gaussian process.
+The mean of the Gaussian process is a cosine function.
+Note that all of this is completely arbitrary.

 ### ***Note to Self: Debugging***

-* When changing the env, make sure to check that the mesh of grid is not too tight ('oversampling').
+* When changing the env, make sure to check that the mesh of grid is not too tight or too ('oversampling').
 * When changing the env, make sure to check that the distribution used for the preferences gives enough contrast between the different options.